 One of the biggest decisions about who will be providing your healthcare is whether their services are covered under your current health insurance plan.
-To find out if Florida Hospital accepts your health insurance plan, or have questions about coverage, call our customer service department at (407) 303-0500, or contact your insurance company.
+To find out if Florida Hospital accepts your health insurance plan, or have questions about coverage, call our customer service department at (407) 303-0500, review the list of accepted insurance plans at each campus or contact your insurance company.

 If you are having a scheduled procedure we will make every effort to update your records and get your insurance information before you arrive.
 While your insurance may indeed cover some or most of your procedure, you will be asked to pay your co-pay, deductible or co-insurance at the time of your appointment.
 If your insurance does not cover services provided by Florida Hospital your financial responsibility may be significantly higher and will be due at the time of service.